-The pythagorean identity relates the squared sides of the right triangle on the unit circle together.
-However, it can be hard to see how the squared sides translates to the geometry of the right triangle on the unit circle.
+The Pythagorean identity relates the squared sides of the right triangle on the unit circle together.
+However, it can be hard to see how the squared sides translate to the geometry of the right triangle on the unit circle.
 This example shows the steps to finding the relationship between the length of and the squared length of the and .

-The lengths of the adjacent and opposite side can be solved for by applying the definitions of the sine and cosine functions.
+The lengths of the adjacent and opposite sides can be solved for by applying the definitions of the sine and cosine functions.

 Next, divide the right triangle into two similar triangles by drawing a line from the corner of the right-triangle perpendicular to its hypotenuse.
 This is shown below:

 Then find the length of the adjacent side, labeled with the variable , of the first similar triangle shown below:

 Apply the definition of cosine and then substitute the length of in for the hypotenuse and the length of for the adjacent side and then solve for .

 Repeat this process to find the length of the opposite side of the second similar triangle, labeled with the variable :

 Apply the definition of sine and then substitute the length of in for the hypotenuse and the length of for the opposite side and then solve for .

 Finally, we can observe that the hypotenuse the right triangle of lenght can be expressed as the sum of the lengths and which gives us pythagorean’s identity:

 Start by drawing the point corresponding to sum of two angles (alpha) and (beta) on the unit circle.
 From the circle definitions of the trigonometric functions we know the horizontal coordinate of this point is equal to and the vertical coordinate is equal to .